-- 1) Children in, or previously in, the care of the Local Authority and have now been adopted (or became subject to a residence order or special guardianship order). - 2) Children with siblings in school at the time of entry (unless the sibling link is broken by the family moving more than two miles away from school) - 3) Health and special access reasons - 4) Nearness of the child's home address to the school, with those living nearer having higher priority.
+- 1) Children in, or previously in, the care of the Local Authority and have now been adopted (or became subject to a residence order or special guardianship order). - 2) Children with siblings in school at the time of entry (unless the sibling link is broken by the family moving more than two miles away from school.
+The sibling link remains in place if the family have not moved more than two miles from the school or have moved nearer to the school than the original address but not within two miles). - 3) Health and special access reasons - 4) Nearness of the child's home address to the school, with those living nearer having higher priority.